philadams-zz/philadams.net/src/quotes.md

 > let alone. _Henry David Thoreau_

 -
-> What counts in making a happy marriage is not so much how compatible you are, but how you deal with incompatibility. _Leo Tolstoy_
+> What counts in making a happy marriage is not so much how compatible you are,
+> but how you deal with incompatibility. _Leo Tolstoy_

+-
+> Utter only the words of which we won't be ashamed afterwards, which we won't
+> regret saying.
+It is easy to discourage, it is far too easy, all too easy to
+> criticize, to complain, to rebuke.
+Let us try instead to be more quick to see
+> even a small amount of good in a person and concentrate on that.
+Let us be
+> more quick to praise than to find fault.
+Let us be more quick to thank others
+> than to complain - 'thank you' and 'please' are small words, but they are oh,
+> so powerful. _Desmond Tutu_

 -
 > Courage is resistance to fear, mastery of fear, not absence of fear. _Mark Twain_